A tag can be applied to any geometry object (line, rectangle, circle and compositegeom*), and specifies additional properties of the object.

 break=1

-Can be destroyed by bombs, Bits & PixelProducts & ZBombs (TODO: Explain what attribute on the ball XML causes this)
+Can be destroyed by bombs, Bits & PixelProducts & ZBombs, a subtype of break=X.

 break=2